 Friction—Product and process complexity impeding ease and transparency: Those we interviewed also identified complexity as a top challenge in achieving greater speed to market, although whether the solution calls for simplification in policy language, coverage terms and conditions, or just the buying process drew a diversity of viewpoints.

-Most insurance leaders interviewed agreed that stripping out complex language from policies to achieve greater transparency and comprehension would be the ideal situation.
+Most insurance leaders interviewed agreed that stripping out complex language from policies to achieve greater transparency and comprehension would be the ideal scenario.
 But they were concerned that simplification might create coverage gaps for the consumer, while exposing their firms to risks they hadn’t necessarily intended to insure.
 One contended, “It’s not the complexity of the products.
-If you can find me a small business owner that’s read their coverage form, I’ll give you £100.
+If you can find me a small business owner that’s read their coverage form, I’ll give you $100.
 I haven’t met that person.
 You need a complex product because people have complex needs.
 It’s the experience that needs to be simplified and made transparent.”

 Therefore, an alternative (or, in some cases, an additional) option may be to simplify the buying and renewal process by tapping into alternative data sources.
-This would help insurers prefill, validate, or gather client information in an automated way and, hopefully, would eliminate the current practise of quizzing small business owners with an endless stream of underwriting questions.
+This would help insurers prefill, validate, or gather client information in an automated way and, hopefully, would eliminate the current practice of quizzing small business owners with an endless stream of underwriting questions.
 These simplifications could potentially improve the customer’s buying experience and add further precision to underwriting and pricing of the risk.

 In addition, when developing a new product, insurers can take a page out of a large digital retailer/wholesaler’s playbook: Begin with something simple and add complexity as required.
 Developing a minimally viable product (MVP), which starts as bare bones and grows with iterations, may eventually prove to be a backbone of agility for product development.

 For insurance products, several carriers are adopting more modular product structures to achieve this MVP-type approach in a regulated environment.
 Carriers may develop a longer-term product strategy based on a vision of what the future will look like.
 But they can start by building the foundational coverage, or “chassis,” for certain business segments that have similar coverage needs and buying profiles.
-However, these modular products are structured so that coverage terms, forms and pricing can be efficiently tailored or scaled based on learnings from the market without significant product development and filing effort.
+However, these modular products are structured so that coverage terms, forms, and pricing can be efficiently tailored or scaled based on learnings from the market without significant product development and filing effort.

-Friction—Siloed lines of business and functions: Long-standing silos between lines of business, business and IT functions and market channels are also pervasive throughout the sector.
+Friction—Siloed lines of business and functions: Long-standing silos between lines of business, business and IT functions, and market channels are also pervasive throughout the sector.
 Traditional product development processes are often hindered by multiple rounds of handoffs and competing priorities between functional teams.
 A Canadian insurance leader noted that “developing an agile, customer-centric product development approach is likely unattainable in an old-fashioned, siloed structure that slows you down and interrupts the flow.”

 In addition, from a function standpoint, IT and business professionals often do not speak the same language.
-As digitisation is increasingly exploited to improve both customer-centricity and time-to-market in product development and given the continued adoption of agile methodologies in the technology sector, employees will likely need to become bilingual.
+As digitization is increasingly exploited to improve both customer-centricity and time-to-market in product development, and given the continued adoption of agile methodologies in the technology sector, employees will likely need to become bilingual.
 IT should learn the language of business and business should learn the language of IT to effectively and efficiently collaborate.

 One InsurTech leader suggested, “Opening your horizons has to start from the top and cascade down to a SWAT team that has the autonomy to come up with a solution and then to execute.”
 Building on the SWAT team idea, another leader from an innovative insurer said they had “created a physical environment with a cross-functional team that spans business lines and functions but is not embedded in any one business.
 The key is to bring them all together with a common objective—design a product around a user experience.”